 If you remember your parents raging against elbows on the table when you were a kid, you’re not alone.
 While these memories may now seem old-fashioned, having good manners will never go out of style.
 Every meal should serve as an opportunity for your kids to practice proper etiquette.
 From putting a napkin in their lap to clearing their plate off the table and everything in between, read on for the table manners your kids should know and use.

 2. Place your napkin in your lap before eating.

 Bite-sized etiquette: At the start of family dinner, or at more formal affairs, after the host has done so, place your napkin in your lap.
 Little kids can fold their napkin in half to make it smaller and keep it in place.
 Having something in the kids' lap is a great reminder not to lick food off their fingers!
-Use the napkin to wipe hands clean instead.
+Use the napkin to wipe your hands clean instead.

 3. Unless told otherwise, wait until everyone is seated and served to begin eating.

 Bite-sized etiquette: This rule varies based on how formal or casual the meal is and whether it's buffet-style.
 Some hosts will also insist you start eating immediately if the food is hot (so it doesn't go cold while you wait).
 The best rule of thumb here: if they aren't sure, teach kids to show consideration by asking if they can start their meal once served or whether they should wait.

 4. Hold your cutlery properly, and (for older kids) cut your food with a fork and knife.

 Bite-sized etiquette: Once your toddler graduates from finger foods to a spoon or fork, teach her how to hold and use cutlery properly, and show her how to bring food up to her mouth instead of leaning over to eat.
 Once appropriate, teach your kids how to cut their own food using a fork and knife.
-Here’s a recent guide to fork and knife etiquette.
+Here's a recent guide to fork and knife etiquette.

 5. Don't talk while there's food in your mouth.